Version 5.1, 13 April 2023

 8. Your right to use the NHS App

 8.1.
-We own or have the right to use all intellectual property rights used for the provision of NHS App, including rights in copyright, patents, database rights, trademarks and other intellectual property rights, ("NHS IPR").
+We own or have the right to use all intellectual property rights used for the provision of the NHS App, including rights in copyright, patents, database rights, trademarks and other intellectual property rights, ("NHS IPR").

 8.2.
 You have permission to use the NHS App for the sole purposes described in these terms.
 You need written permission from us or any other owner of NHS IPR to use these items in any other way.